Sundance opens with eye on broken American dreams

 Festival director John Cooper said the opening night films reflect the choice of more experienced storytelling at a festival that prides itself on being a launch pad for careers and for premiering low-budget hits like "Little Miss Sunshine" and documentary "An Inconvenient Truth."

-"Partly we look for filmmakers that are seasoned," he said addressing opening night.
+"Partly we look for filmmakers that are seasoned," he said adddressing opening night.
 "We like a filmmaker who knows the ropes -- something that will play well."

 Of all the opening films, Greenfield's "Versailles" is the most hyped.
 Adding to the buzz, the Siegels sued the filmmakers and Sundance for defamation over promotional materials for the film, but Greenfield said she could not comment on the lawsuit.